victronenergy/venus/README.md

    [this one](https://github.com/victronenergy/meta-victronenergy-private/commit/22ac88f61cc6f13cce1d2fc5455248e066e7a835)
    to the commit message
 7. go through the [todo](https://github.com/victronenergy/venus-private/wiki/todo)
-   where the team is working on master, and add `(**backported to v2.22**)` to each and every patch and version thats been backported
+   where the team is working on master, and add `(**backported to v2.22**)` or where applicable `(**backported to v2.22 as a patch**)` to each and every patch and version thats been backported.
-8. double verify everything by cross referencing the todo, the commits logs from master as well as your own
+8. double verify everything by cross referencing the todo, the commits logs from master as well as your own commit log.

+#### The master rule when deciding against- or for inclusion

-And the master rule: changes need to be either really small, well tested or very important
+Changes need to be either really small, well tested or very important

 ### Various notes